Edward P. Pearson: Years in the Frontier

 After the war, Pearson continued to serve at the 17th Infantry Regiment as a captain, initially stationing at Raleigh on the spring of 1870.
-He later served at Texas, Dakota and Montana, notably participating of the establishinment of Fort Bennett at South Dakota.
+He later served at Texas, Dakota and Montana, notably participating of the establishment of Fort Bennett at South Dakota.
 He was promoted to major on May 19, 1881, as well as transferred to the 21st Infantry Regiment.
 He saw new service at Idaho, Oregon, Nebraska and Wyoming before being transferred again to the 24th Infantry Regiment as its lieutenant colonel on April 19, 1886, and colonel of the 10th Infantry Regiment on October 14, 1891.
 Pearson also married his second wife, Maud Eskridge on April 16, 1898, at Fort Reno.

 Spanish–American War

 When the Spanish–American War broke out, Pearson commanded the 3rd Brigade of the V Corps at the Battle of San Juan Hill on July 1, 1898, before being commissioned as a brigadier general from July 12, 1898, to November 30, 1898.
 He retired on May 16, 1899, after battling malaria at Cuba.